Poblano peppers (Capsicum annuum) are a type of chili pepper native to Mexico that can add zing to your meals.

-Dried poblano peppers that are fully ripe and deep red are known as ancho chiles, a popular ingredient in mole sauces and other Mexican dishes.
+Dried poblano peppers that are nearly ripe and deep red are known as ancho chilis, a popular ingredient in mole sauces and other Mexican dishes.

 This article provides a complete overview of poblano peppers, including their possible benefits and uses.